-The best explanation of the origin of Nazareth's name is that it comes from the word translated Branch in Isaiah 11:1 - a passage of scripture that offers prophecies concerning the coming of Jesus:
+The best explanation for the origin of the name Nazareth is that it comes from the word translated 'Branch' in Isaiah 11:1, a passage of scripture that offers prophecies concerning the coming of Jesus (Isaiah 11:1 - 4).

 Joseph and Mary fled to Egypt with baby Jesus in order to avoid the wrath of Herod the Great.
 When Herod died circa 4 B.C. one of his sons, Archelaus, was made Ethnarch of much of Judea by the Romans.
 As Jesus' family was traveling back to Palestine Joseph found out that Archelaus (Herod's oldest son who, like his dad, was a harsh ruler) now ruled over Bethlehem.